joeybrown-sf/rfcs/text/0000-artifact-hub-integration.md

 [drawbacks]: #drawbacks

-This is a disruptive change for buildpack publishers and `pack` users.
+This is a disruptive change for buildpack publishers.
+The ownership and publishing model will be different.

+This is a destructive change that will affect `pack`.
+Any versions of `pack` that depend on the buildpack registry will break as the various requirements of this RFC are implemented.

 ArtifactHub.io will be on the hot path for some `pack` operations.